epics-modules/opcua/Using-Security.md

 ### Client Certificate

-The iocShell command `setClientCertificate` sets the locations for the client certificate (PEM or DER format) and the matching private key (PEM format).
+The iocShell command `opcuaClientCertificate` sets the locations for the client certificate (PEM or DER format) and the matching private key (PEM format).

 ### Session Security Setting